 A whole aisle of over-the-counter cold and flu medicines awaits you at the store.
 But with so many options, how do you choose?
 Simple.
 Look for medicines that treat your specific symptoms.
 Here's a symptom-by-symptom guide.

-- Headache or body aches: Choose a pain reliever that contains ibuprofen, naproxen, or acetaminophen.
+- Headache or body aches: Choose a pain reliever that contains acetaminophen, ibuprofen, or naproxen.
 If you take one of these, look at any other medicines you're taking to make sure they don't contain the same drug.
 Many cold and flu treatments have the same ingredients.

-- Sore throat: Use throat lozenges or cough drops to help soothe your sore throat.
-Or try a pain reliever, such as acetaminophen, ibuprofen, or naproxen, to reduce throat pain.
+- Sore throat: Use throat lozenges or cough drops to soothe your sore throat.
+Or try a pain reliever, such as acetaminophen, ibuprofen, or naproxen.

 Don’t give over-the-counter cold and flu medicines to children under 4.
-For children ages 4-6, only give them if recommended by a doctor.
-Read the label so you can match the symptoms to the right medicine, and make sure you’re using the right medicine and the right dose for your child’s age and weight.
+For children ages 4-6, only give them if a doctor recommends it.
+Read the label so you can match the symptoms to the right medicine.
+Make sure you’re using the right medicine and the right dose for your child’s age and weight.

 With a little TLC, you'll most likely feel better within a week to 10 days.
-But if your symptoms are severe, get worse, or aren’t getting better after seven days, call your doctor.
+But if your symptoms are severe, get worse, or aren’t getting better after 7 days, call your doctor.